Mekadrom/uhoma/readme.md

-To run the fullstack Home Assistant, start with kafka.
-See the readme file in the kafka directory to do this.
+To run the fullstack Home Assistant, start with creating a kafka instance.
+See the readme file in under `kafka` to do this.

-To start the database, view the readme under `hadb`.
+You will also need to run and update a postgreSQL database.
+See the readme file under `hadb` to do this.

 After the hamsdb and kafka are up and running, you can build and start the main server by running `./gradlew :server:bootRun` in the root of this repo.
-You can also distribute by running `./gradlew jarAll` and then cding into `dist` and running `./run_server.sh`.
+* You can also distribute by running `./gradlew jarAll` and then cding into `dist` and running `./run_server.sh`.

 You can start the node server by running `./gradlew :node_backend:bootRun` in the root of this repo.
 You can also distribute by running `./gradlew jarAll` and then cding into `dist` and running `./run_node.sh`.